adamzerg/resort-pool-management/resort-pool-management-solution.md

 The ELO score performance (evaluation ranking) of the Flux.1[dev] (used in our case) compared to others

 ## Work 4.
-Real-time Application
+Deployment Strategies For Real-time Application

-So far, we have developed a concept for a prototype that utilizes an object detection model, demonstrated its scalability through video inference, and explored how its performance can be enhanced with generative AI.
 As part of the service, we must ensure that we provide messages to our pool attendant regarding cleanup actions.
 Moving forward, we have two primary deployment strategies to consider: the use of a centralized console system or a client-edge deployment with surveillance cameras, allowing for individual communication with the messaging API.

 Serverless, over-the-air (OTA) to push upgrades.
 Object detection and rule processing are running on the edge (individual surveillance cameras).
 Lightweight deployment, higher requirements for individual equipment's edge computing power.